9 Ways to Help Stop Your Dachshund from Eating too Fast

 Be Consistent and Recognize Triggers

-Sometimes dogs are eating quickly because of environmental triggers.
+Sometimes Dachshunds are eating quickly because of environmental triggers.
 If you address the environmental trigger, it could be enough to help change the behavior of eating too quickly.

 For example, if your feeding schedule is sporadic or you’re only feeding them one large meal, your dog is either unsure of when the next meal is coming or is super hungry by the time their food arrives.

-These two scenarios can result in your dog scarfing down food because they either literally don’t know when to expect the next opportunity to eat or are just too darn hungry to exhibit self control.
+These two scenarios can result in your dog eating too fast because they either literally don’t know when to expect the next opportunity to eat or are just too darn hungry to exhibit self control.

 You might notice this if you’ve rescued a dog.
 If the dog had a life on the streets and didn’t have consistent access to food, they frequently are ones to eat quickly.